 The federal and provincial governments approved the City of Kelowna funding application to the Clean Water and Wastewater fund grant for SEKID's project for improvements to provide clean drinking water to all citizens living in South East Kelowna.

-Before funding is awarded, a transition plan, is also a requirement of the provincial government and the grant funding application.
-The transition agreement is underway to map out the process to transition SEKID to the City of Kelowna.
-The SEKID management and the Board of Trustees are working hard to develop this plan in the best interest of the stakeholders.
+A transition plan is also a requirement of the provincial government and the grant funding application.
+The transition agreement between SEKID and the City of Kelowna has now been finalized.
+The plan makes provisions for the diverse variety of issues that need to be dealt with to insure the smooth transition of SEKID's objects into the city's care.
+A primary goal of the plan is to make the transition as seamless as possible for the residents and agricultural community.
+The SEKID management and the Board of Trustees have worked hard to develop this plan in the best interest of the stakeholders.

 Details for construction or changes in water rates are being reviewed and will be announced when further information is determined.